Scaled Relative Graphs for Nonmonotone Operators with Applications in Circuit Theory: SRGs of nonmonotone operators

-from which the claimed result follows immediately. \end{proof}
+from which the claimed result follows by simple algebraic manipulation. \end{proof}

-Note that there is a trade-off between $\mu$ and $\rho$, as there are many combinations for which \Cref{prop:anglesem} is valid.
-This is visualized in \Cref{fig:semiangle:non-unique}.
-When $\alpha > 0$, we can restrict our focus to the class of comonotone operators by setting $\mu = 0$ in \Cref{prop:anglesem}, resulting in the following corollary.
+Note that when invoking \Cref{prop:anglesem} for a given operator class $\operatorclass{B}_\theta + \alpha \id$, the choice of $\rho < 0$ provides a degree of freedom in how we express its semimonotonicity.
+This freedom becomes apparent through the geometric argument in the proof and is visualized in \Cref{fig:semiangle:non-unique}.
+However, when $\alpha > 0$, we may restrict our attention to the class of comonotone operators by setting $\mu = 0$ in \eqref{SRG:eq:optimal-mu}, leading to the following corollary.

-\begin{cor} Let $\theta \in [\frac{\pi}{2}, \pi)$ and $\alpha > 0$.
+\begin{cor} Let $\theta \in (\frac{\pi}{2}, \pi)$ and $\alpha > 0$.
 Then, $\operatorclass{B}_{\theta} + \alpha \id \subseteq \operatorclass{C}_{\rho}$, where $\rho = \frac{1}{2\alpha}(1 - \frac{1}{\sin \theta}) < 0$. \end{cor}